JonesKwameOsei/HabitLogger.JonesKwameOsei/README.md

 - 🔧 **Configuration**: External settings management
 - 📦 **Dependency Injection**: IoC container integration
 - 🚀 **Performance**: Query optimization
+- 🪨 **More on SOLID Principles:** Taking a deep dive into SOLID principle to enhance the architecture od this project

 ## 🤝 Contributing